the-dev-syntax/Ecommerce-Template/README.md

 > 8. Switch to the main branch git checkout main

-> 9. Update it with latest remote changes (optional but recommended) git pull origin main
+> 9. Update it with latest remote changes (if working with a team and the main branch may have been updated) git pull origin main

 > 10. Merge your feature branch into main